smithylee81/MARVELous-Quiz/README.md

 ![Instructions Breakpoint](assets/images/InstructBreakAbove922px.png "InstructBreakAbove922px")
 ![Instructions Breakpoint](assets/images/InstructBreakBelow374px.png "InstructBreakBelow374px")

-This was overcome by adding further css properties with a margin: auto; and removing the height: 10em; property as per the final Home Page display.
+This was overcome by adding further CSS properties with a margin: auto; and removing the height: 10em; property as per the final Home Page display.

-- #### The Quiz page Marvel Images had were larger on large screens with a margin to the right showing empty space, on smaller screens these would display to the left and where considerably smaller:
+- #### The Quiz page Marvel Images were larger on large screens but with a margin to the right showing empty space, on smaller screens these would display to the left and where considerably smaller:
 ![Marvel Images Desktop Break Breakpoint](assets/images/MarvelImgDisplayBugDeskT.png "MarvelImgDisplayBugDeskT")
 ![Marvel Images Desktop Break Breakpoint](assets/images/MarvelImgDisplayBugiPad.png "IMarvelImgDisplayBugiPad")

-This was overcome by adding further css properties with a display: flex; align-items: center; justify-content: center; and a margin left and right of 0.5rem, as per the final Quiz Page display.
+This was overcome by adding further CSS properties with a display: flex; align-items: center; justify-content: center; and a margin left and right of 0.5rem, as per the final Quiz Page display.

-- #### The initial JavaScript code wouldn't display any questions or choices.After running the quiz.js file through 'JS Hint', this showed that there were some warnings (mainly in connection with ES6 version), missing semicolons and there were some 'undefined variables':
+- #### The initial JavaScript code wouldn't display any questions or choices.
+After running the quiz.js file through 'JS Hint', this showed that there were some warnings (mainly in connection with ES6 version), missing semicolons and there were some 'undefined variables':

 - ##### 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 - ##### 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).